isabella232/MusicStoreSample/README.md

-# MusicStoreSample
+# Two-tiered Application on Windows using IIS and Azure SQL DB

-Sample code for an IIS\.NET\Azure SQL based Music Store app tutorial
+This sample creates a two-tiered Music Store web application.